vitaliimak/www.vitaliimak.com/src/cv.md

 ### Chief Engineer at The Brach "Vector" of the PE "Silbud" (June 2012 – November 2018)

 - Prepared and maintained executive documentation
-- Controlled over the quality of construction works
+- Controlled the quality of construction works
 - Developed budget documentation
 - Worked with supervisory authorities and customers

 ## Education

-**Bachelor of Engineering Degree** [National University of Water and Environmental Engineering](https://nuwm.edu.ua/), 2002 - 2006
+**Bachelor's degree in Industrial and Civil Engineering** [National University of Water and Environmental Engineering](https://nuwm.edu.ua/), 2002 - 2006

-Industrial and Civil Engineering

----

 **Development, Design and Architecture of Modern Software Systems based on Object-Oriented Languages** [SoftServe University](https://career.softserveinc.com/en-us/university), February - May 2020